RecombinantAI/RecombinantAI/README.md

-- 👋 Hi, I’m @Recombina
+- 👋 Hi, I’m @RecombinantAI

 This is a public workspace for my ChatGPT plugin for authorized Recombinant AI+ users!
 The free tier of my plugin allows read-only functions, however in order to unlock the full power of RAI, you need room to play!